The low-rank hypothesis of complex systems: Dimension reduction of complex systems

 We here describe how to define an observable that describes the activity (state) of dynamics on networks at large scale, allowing the production of a two-dimensional diagram depicting the influence of a structural parameter on the equilibrium states of the (macro-)dynamics.

 Numerically, the SVD might give a right singular vector matrix $V = (v_1\,\,...\,\, v_N)$ with many negative entries.
 For instance, the leading singular vector might contain solely negative elements.
 Other singular vectors $v$ could be such that $\sum_i v_i < 0$.
-As a consequence, the dynamics of the observables $X_{\mu}$ (even the leading one, i.e., $X_1$ related to $\sigma_1$) will have equilibrium points below 0, which are often harder to interpret.
-One way to get more positive values without using any approximation (e.g., nonnegative matrix factorization) is to play with the non-uniqueness of the SVD by multiplying the singular vector matrices by a diagonal matrix $D_{\pm}$ of +1 and -1.
+As a consequence, the dynamics of the observables $X_{\mu}$ (even the leading one, i.e., $X_1$ related to $\sigma_1$) can have equilibrium points below 0, which might be harder to interpret.
+One way to get more positive values without using any approximation (e.g., nonnegative matrix factorization~\cite{Ding2010, Thibeault2020_SI}) is to play with the non-uniqueness of the SVD by multiplying the singular vector matrices by a diagonal matrix $D_{\pm}$ of +1 and -1.
 Let

 where $s$ is defined such that

 Since $D_{\pm}$ is diagonal, it commutes with any diagonal matrices.
 Moreover, $D_{\pm}D_{\pm} = I$.
 Therefore,

 To get an approximate reduced dynamics of dimension $n$, we use the truncated SVD $U_n \Sigma_n V_n^\top$, where $\Sigma_n := \mathrm{diag}(\sigma_1,...,\sigma_n)$ and the $N \times n$ truncated singular vector matrices are